 In the 1930s leisure enthusiasts and nature conservationists such as the Ramblers' Association, the Youth Hostels Association and the Council for the Preservation of Rural England pressed the government for access for and protection of the countryside.
 After World War Two the movement towards creating National Parks gained momentum.

-There are also lots of facts and dates in the following account by our member Jeremy Rowan Robinson: Managing the Lake District National Park: the first 60 years (PDF)
+There are also lots of facts and dates in the following account by Jeremy Rowan Robinson: Managing the Lake District National Park: the first 60 years (PDF)

 As set out in the Environment Act 1995, the Lake District National Park Authority's statutory purposes are: